-Human papillomavirus (HPV) is the biggest risk factor, accounting for nearly 90% of all cervical cancers.
-HPV is transmitted through intimate and sexual contact.
-The viruses cause warts on the genitals and anus of both males and females.
-Other types of HPV are associated with cancers of the vulva, vagina, penis, anus, and the back of the throat.
+Human papillomavirus (HPV) is the biggest risk factor.
+HPV is passed through sexual contact.
+The viruses cause warts on the genitals and anus of males and females.
+Other types of HPV are linked with cancers of the vulva, vagina, penis, anus, and back of the throat.

-Though most HPV goes away on its own, persistent infection can affect the cells of the cervix.
+Most HPV goes away on its own.
+However, lasting HPV infections can affect the cells of the cervix.

 Abnormal Cervical Cells

 Dysplasia is an abnormal change in cells.
 Cervical intraepithelial neoplasia (CIN) is abnormal change in cervical cells.
-CIN does not cause symptoms, but rather, is diagnosed during Pap tests or biopsies.
+CIN does not cause symptoms.
+It is diagnosed during Pap tests or biopsies.

-CIN is graded as 1 (mild), 2 (moderate), or 3 (severe).
-All grades of CIN increase the risk of cervical cancer, but grade 3 carries the highest risk of invasive cervical cancer, even with treatment.
-The main cause of CIN is persistent HPV infection.
-CIN usually resolves on its own.
+CIN raises the risk of cervical cancer.
+The main cause of CIN is a lasting HPV infection.
+CIN usually goes away on its own.
 If it does not, it may be surgically removed.

-A Pap test is a highly effective screening tool used to detect early abnormal cell growth.
-Early detection is key to stopping dysplasia before it progresses to cancer.
+A Pap test is an effective way to detect abnormal cell growth.
+Early detection is important.
+It can help stop dysplasia before it becomes cancer.

 Weakened Immune System

-Other factors that may increase your chance of cervical cancer include:
+Other things that may raise the risk of cervical cancer are: